An introduction to computer audio

-The 3 major operating systems on the desktop are Windows, OSX and Linux.
+The three major operating systems on the desktop are Windows, OSX and Linux.

-Getting familiar with computer audio and learning a new OS at the same time is probably only for masochist.
+Getting familiar with computer audio and learning a new OS at the same time is probably only for masochists.
 Stick to the OS you are used to.

 You will find many hot debates, most of all between Mac and Win (the Linux guys are too busy with hacking to be able to join) but there isn't any hard evidence that one is superior to the other as far as sound quality is concerned.

-All are able (if configured right) to deliver bit perfect output.
+All are able (if configured rightly) to deliver bit perfect output.